 COVID – 19 UPDATE – Our office has re-opened!
 We have been contacting our patients to arrange appointments for continuation of treatment.
 If we have inadvertently missed you, please contact us.

 When your or your child’s appointment is set, you will receive information on our new protocols and procedures.
 When you arrive in our parking lot please wait in your car and text us at (403) 813-7330.
 We will then text or call you when we are ready for you to come up to our office.
 Please wear a mask when visiting our office.

 We have met the protocols set out by the Alberta Dental Association and College and have exceeded these protocols with increased separation barriers and air purification systems.
 We have every confidence that your or your child’s treatment can continue in a safe manner.

 Dr. Rix treats children, teens, and adults.
-Treatment methods and appliances include braces (self-ligating metal or clear), clear aligner therapy (such as Invisalign), expanders, retainers, removable functional appliances (Myobrace, ALF), orofacial myofunctional therapy (OMT), breathing therapy, and accelerated orthodontic technologies (Acceledent, Propel).
+Treatment methods and appliances include braces (self-ligating metal or clear), clear aligner therapy (such as Invisalign), expanders, retainers, removable functional appliances (such as Myobrace or Vivos), sleep/snoring appliances (such as Vivos DNA), orofacial myofunctional therapy (OMT), and breathing therapy.
+He also treats jaw joint and facial pain.

 Dr. Rix feels that it is important to identify the causes of orthodontic problems and correct these causes along with the orthodontic problems in the interests of stability, effective treatment and related health issues.
 Dr. Rix understands that environmental influences are a significant cause of orthodontics problems either directly or through mouth breathing or the development of an orofacial myofunctional disorder (OMD).